dxos/gravity/docs/content/process/branching.md

 ## Versioning
 Versions for new projects start at 1.0.0.

+To reiterate: **If a PR will result in stepping the major version, @richburdon must approve the PR.**

 ## Continuous Integration, Code Coverage, and Automated Testing
 An established CI system is required for each project.